NIH-CARD/IsoMEX/README.md

 ## Overview

 The isomex.py script:
-- Loads two tab-delimited files with a common basename (Note that while they have the ".csv" extension, they are actually tab-delimited.):
+- Loads two tab-delimited files, [outputs from `pigeon make-seurat`](https://isoseq.how/classification/pigeon-output.html), with a common basename (Note that while they have the ".csv" extension, they are actually tab-delimited.):
   - `<basename>.info.csv`
   - `<basename>.annotated.info.csv`
 - Merges these files on the `id` column.